 Two years later, in June 1854, just days after the Kansas-Nebraska Act was signed, he moved his family to 142 Mile Creek on the Santa Fe Trail in Lyon County, Kansas.
 He and his family became the first settlers in the county, soon building a home and opening a store to service the many travelers along the trail.
-His site was located in the extreme northern part of the county, a short distance south of the present-day town of Allen, Kansas.
-The store was the first one in the county, and also the only one in southern Kansas outside of the regular Indian posts.
+His site was in the extreme northern part of the county, a short distance south of the present-day town of Allen, Kansas.
+The store was the first one in the county and the only one in southern Kansas outside the regular Indian posts.

 One later author would describe Withington’s operation: “Would-be settlers looking for claims, found in Mr. Withington’s place of business so good a hotel as the times could afford, and in Mr. Withington himself as accommodating a landlord as his accommodations would allow.”

 During these days, the Sunflower State was known as “Bleeding Kansas,” where settlers fought to make Kansas a “Free-State” or a “Slave State.”
-Opportunists often raided settlements along the Santa Fe Trail and on September 15, 1856, a gang representing themselves as Free-Staters looted the store, stealing everything in his possession.
+Opportunists often raided settlements along the Santa Fe Trail, and on September 15, 1856, a gang representing themselves as Free-Staters looted the store, stealing everything in his possession.

 In April 1858, Withington received an agreement to act as the contractor for the building of the Kaw/Kanza Indian Agency House.
 Before gaining the contact, a Kanza agent contacted his previous supervisor in St. Louis, Missouri — the Superintendent of Indian Affairs to vouch for Withington’s character.
 The Superintendent responded: “C.H.
-Withington is a very good, reliable mechanic, and a gentleman in every other respect.
+Withington is a very good, reliable mechanic and a gentleman in every other respect.
 I, therefore, feel perfectly confident that the job will be done in a good and workmanlike manner.”

-Charles Withington continued to operate the store through 1866 when the railroad ended the Santa Fe Trail trade through the area.
+Charles Withington continued to operate the store through 1866, when the railroad ended the Santa Fe Trail trade through the area.
 By this time, he had become a wealthy merchant and continued farming his land in Lyon County until his wife died in May 1880.